TimoP80/irc_simulator/README.md

 - **Batch user creation**: Create multiple AI personalities at once using the batch generation feature
 - **Request operator status**: Use `/op` command in any channel to request operator privileges from AI operators
 - **Multilingual operators**: AI operators respond in their configured language with authentic IRC terminology
+- **Enhanced personality control**: Use the new 7-level attribute system for precise AI personality customization
 - **Cursor AI development**: Open `DevelopmentCommands_CursorAI.html` for comprehensive AI development command reference

 ### Simulation Speed